semgrep/semgrep/doc/SEMGREP_CORE_CONTRIBUTING.md

 ### Reporting results

-The results of the match will be returned to the calling function in `Main.ml` (for example, `semgrep-with-rules`).
+The results of the match will be returned to the calling function in `Main.ml` (for example, `semgrep_with_rules`).
 From there, the results are formatted and outputted.

 There are two modes for outputting: JSON and text.
 JSON output is processed by functions in `JSON_report.ml` in `semgrep-core/src/reporting/`